Fraud-Busters/backend/README.md

 ## Description

-This project is a backend system developed using Express.js, TypeScript, Prisma, PostgreSQL, MongoDB, and Cloud Storage.
-It provides a set of endpoints for managing user data, storing predictions in MongoDB, and utilizing cloud storage to store CSV files for analysis and prediction using machine learning.
+The project is a backend system developed using Express.js, TypeScript, Prisma, PostgreSQL, MongoDB, and cloud storage.
+It allows users to store user data in PostgreSQL, store prediction results in MongoDB, and store CSV files in cloud storage for analysis.
+The application runs on Node.js with a minimum version of 18, and it requires PostgreSQL version 15.
+Users need to create a bucket in the cloud storage and generate a service account with the Storage Admin role.
+These details are necessary to populate the environment variables.

 ## Prerequisites